paritytech/polkadot-sdk/substrate/primitives/npos-elections/README.md

 # sp-npos-elections

-A set of election algorithms to be used with a substrate runtime, typically within the staking sub-system.
+A set of election algorithms to be used with a Substrate runtime, typically within the staking sub-system.
 Notable implementation include:

 - [`seq_phragmen`]: Implements the Phragmén Sequential Method.
 An un-ranked, relatively fast election method that